A Rule That Reaches Back

 A Fair Line for Past Decisions

 While the rule applies broadly, the statute draws a reasonable boundary.
 For trusts that existed before July 20, 1996, the prudent investor standard governs only decisions or actions that occurred after that date.
+If a trustee acted before the rule took effect, the trustee is not liable under the new standard.

 As applied to trusts existing on July 20, 1996, this article governs only decisions or actions occurring after that date.

 A.R.S. § 14-10909(B)This prevents retroactive liability.
 A trustee who made investment choices under the old rules before 1996 is not judged by a standard that did not yet exist.
-Going forward, however, every trustee is expected to follow the prudent investor framework regardless of when the trust was originally created.
+Going forward, every trustee is expected to follow the prudent investor framework regardless of when the trust was originally created.